vishwakarmarahul/open_source_crawlers/README.md

 # open_source_crawlers
-Open Source Crawlers for famous sites like IMDB crawler, news crawlers etc.
+Open Source Crawlers for famous sites like IMDB crawler, news crawlers etc. <BR>
-Requirements:
-1)scrapy
-  pip install scrapy
+This is purely for Education and Research work for University Students